HAPPY BIRTHDAY FID

 1. Unsettled water rights on the Kings River.

-2. Monopolistic management and practices the original canal companies.
+2. Monopolistic management and practices by the original canal companies.

 3. Great interest in developing water storage projects, in particular Pine Flat Dam.